jelder/s3_iter/README.md

 # s3_iter

-Rust crate for iterating over S3 buckets
+Rust demonstrations of matching and iterating